 Here’s a list of a few of the most common USPS tracking statuses, along with short descriptions of each one:

-For a more comprehensive breakdown with more statuses, check out our guide on some of the most common USPS tracking statuses.
+For a more comprehensive breakdown of all the USPS tracking statuses that you may see for your package, check out our guide on some of the most common USPS tracking statuses.

 Is Your Package Lost or Missing?